-Honors English 11 - Survey of American Literature
+Honors English 11 - Honors Literature & the American Experience

 Full Year - 5 Credits Offered in Grade 11 Required Course

 In this rigorous course, advanced students examine the development of American literature.
 Using a thematic and/or chronological approach, students examine the various movements, their literary style and reflection of the period, and their relevance and impact upon contemporary writers.
 Students are challenged to further their studies independently and collaboratively.
 This course is credited toward the English requirement for graduation.